-Working-from-home: 'We get more done in the office'
+Working from home: 'We get more done in the office'

 She said that even if employees were not working in the office, their employer still had an obligation to clarify what hours they were working.

-That might mean checking when they are logging on and off, and ensuring they have taken their rest breaks.
+That might mean checking when they are logging on and off, as well as ensuring they had taken their rest breaks.

-She added that those still expected to come into work had a right to raise their concerns if they felt their workplace wasn't safe, or if they are concerned about their commute.
+She added that those still expected to come into work had a right to raise their concerns if they felt their workplace wasn't safe, or if they were concerned about their commute.

 Some employers had been refreshing their health and safety standards to make sure their workplaces were as safe as possible, she added.